schappim/mBot-Gitbook/section-3-chapter-14-create-and-upload-your-first-program.md

 There's one that allows us to set the onboard LEDs at a specific colour.

-One for taking decisions when the onboard button is pressed and and lots of other blocks for programming behaviour to the mBot.
+One for taking decisions when the onboard button is pressed and lots of other blocks for programming behaviour to the mBot.

 ### Instructions for basic and additional components